smridhgupta/alpha-dwda/README.md

 # Features

-This Script disables Windows Firewall, Device Protection and App and Browser Control.
+This Script disables Windows Firewall, Device Protection and App and Browser Control (Tested on Windows 11).

 # Usage